 \section{Introduction}

-In recent years, deep reinforcement learning (RL) has been used to solve challenging problems in various fields \cite{sutton2018reinforcement}, including self-driving car \cite{bansal2018chauffeurnet} and robot control \cite{zhang2015towards}.
-Among all of the applications, deep RL made significant progress in play games on a superhuman level \cite{mnih2013playing,pmlr-v32-silver14,silver2016mastering,vinyals2017starcraft}.
-Beyond playing games, deep RL has the potential to strongly impact the traditional control and automation tasks in the natural science, such as control problems in chemistry \cite{dressler2018reinforcement}, biology \cite{izawa2004biological}, quantum physics \cite{bukov2018reinforcement}, optics and photonics \cite{genty2020machine}.
+In recent years, deep reinforcement learning (RL) has been used to solve challenging problems in various fields \citep{sutton2018reinforcement}, including self-driving car \citep{bansal2018chauffeurnet} and robot control \citep{zhang2015towards}.
+Among all applications, deep RL made significant progress in playing games on a superhuman level \citep{mnih2013playing,pmlr-v32-silver14,silver2016mastering,vinyals2017starcraft}.
+Beyond playing games, deep RL has the potential to strongly impact the traditional control and automation tasks in the natural science, such as control problems in chemistry \citep{dressler2018reinforcement}, biology \citep{izawa2004biological}, quantum physics \citep{bukov2018reinforcement}, optics and photonics \citep{genty2020machine}.

-In optics and photonics, there is particular potential for RL methods to drive the next generation of optical laser technologies \cite{genty2020machine}.
-This is not only because there is increasing demand for adaptive control and automation (of tuning and control) for optical systems \cite{baumeister2018deep}, but also because many phenomena in optics are nonlinear and multidimensional \cite{shen1984principles}, with noise-sensitive dynamics that are extremely challenging to model using conventional methods.
-RL methods are able to control multidimensional environment with nonlinear function approximation \cite{dai2018sbeed}.
-Thus, study the RL controller in optics becomes increasingly promising in optics and photonics as well as its applications in scientific research, medicine, and other industries \cite{genty2020machine,fermann2013ultrafast}.
+In optics and photonics, there are particular potentials for RL methods to drive the next generation of optical laser technologies \citep{genty2020machine}.
+That is not only because there are increasing demands for adaptive control and automation (of tuning and control) for optical systems \citep{baumeister2018deep}, but also because many phenomena in optics are nonlinear and multidimensional \citep{shen1984principles}, with noise-sensitive dynamics that are extremely challenging to model using conventional approaches.
+RL methods are able to control multidimensional environments with nonlinear function approximation \citep{dai2018sbeed}.
+Thus, exploring RL controllers becomes increasingly promising in optics and photonics as well as in scientific research, medicine, and other industries \citep{genty2020machine,fermann2013ultrafast}.